CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/04-Getting Started with Azure Portal.md

 ## Overview

-In this task, you will view the pre-deployed resources in the **fortiGate-XXXX** RG.
+In this task, you will navigate to your resource group, note down the Private IPs of the virtual machines in a notepad and view the pre-deployed resources.

 ## Task